Trump Signs Executive Order That Will Effectively Ban Use Of TikTok In the U.S.

 "While TikTok is being singled out in this executive order, their data collection and sharing practices are fairly standard in the industry," said University of Notre Dame technology professor Kirsten Martin.
 "In fact, many fitness apps were banned from use in the military for tracking location data, but we did not ban them from all U.S. citizens."

-Yet the White House says what makes TikTok distinct is the theoretical possibility of it handing over data to Chinese authorities, as the Trump administration wages an intensifying trade war against China.
+Yet the White House says what makes TikTok distinct is that the app's terms of service state that it can share data with its parent company, ByteDance.

+The possibility that it could hand over data to Chinese authorities has officials on edge, as the White House wages an intensifying trade war against China.

 "This data collection threatens to allow the Chinese Communist Party access to Americans' personal and proprietary information — potentially allowing China to track the locations of Federal employees and contractors, build dossiers of personal information for blackmail, and conduct corporate espionage," the executive order reads.

 TikTok has downplayed its ties to Beijing, saying data it captures on U.S. users is stored mostly in Virginia.
-Officials at TikTok also insist the company has never turned over any data to Chinese authorities, despite the county's broad national powers to request such data from private companies.
+Officials at TikTok also insist the company has never turned over any data to Chinese authorities, despite the country's broad national powers to request such data from private companies.

 A federal class-action lawsuit involving dozens of American families claims an independent security review of TikTok revealed that the app is siphoning data, including the facial profiles of American children, and sending it to Chinese servers, though the suit does not provide evidence any information has ever been transferred to the Chinese Communist Party.